dijasila/GPAW/doc/install.rst

 GPAW relies on the Python library *atomic simulation environment* (ASE_), so you need to :ref`install ASE <ase:install>` first.
-GPAW itself is written mostly in the Python programming language also, but there are also some C-code used for:
+GPAW itself is written mostly in the Python programming language, but there are also some C-code used for:

 * performance critical parts